-In recent memory the current year dots have all been hugging zero, a reality not lost on anyone with a savings account.
-But in the most recent poll the dots suggest near-term ascension.
+In recent memory the dots depicting current year rate expectations sit idle near zero, a reality not lost on anyone with a savings account.
+But in the most recent Fed poll the dots indicating expected rates in the future reflect an near-term increase.
 The dispersion is wide, but the median expectation for the federal funds rate is roughly 1.75% in 2016 and 3% in 2017.

 There are three notable takeaways: